ThePorgs/Exegol/README.md

 > Installing the wrapper and running it will do the next steps (which can be a bit lengthy)

 ## :pushpin: Pre-requisites
-You need python3 and docker :whale:, and at least 20GB of free storage.
+You need git, python3 and docker :whale:, and at least 20GB of free storage.
-You also need python libraries listed in [requirements.txt](./requirements.txt).
+You also need python libraries listed in [requirements.txt](./requirements.txt) (installed automatically or manually depending in the install method you choose).

 ## Installation using pip